ncatlab/nlab-content/pages/10428.md

 Coordination is different from -- in fact somewhat orthogonal to -- [[interpretation of quantum mechanics]].
 For instance a coordination in [[quantum mechanics]] involves relating [[self-adjoint operators]] to certain [[experiments]].
 Given this coordination, the theory assigns [[expectation values]] for the outcomes of the experiment, but it does not necessarily offer an "interpretation why" these propbabilities are predicted.

 On the other hand, it might be that a good formulation of the coordination process makes the need/desire for interpretations diminish.
-This was argued by ([Tanona 10](#Tanona10)).
+This was argued by ([Tanona 10](#Tanona10))

+>...the characterization of collapse as a separate physical process is misguided because the phenomenon which collapse is supposed to address concerns not an actual process within quantum mechanical theory but rather the coordination between empirical measurements and representations of quantum systems.
+Until we first get clear on this relationship, it is premature to propose new processes to account for features of that relationship.

 ##References

 * Hans Reichenbach (1969). _Axiomatization of the Theory of Relativity_.
 Berkeley: University of California Press.
 Original German edition published in 1924.
+  {#Reichenbach24}

-* Thomas Ryckman, _Conditio sine qua non?
-Zuordnung in the Early Epistemologies of Cassirer and Schlick_, Synthese Vol. 88, No. 1 (Jul., 1991), pp. 57-95
+* Thomas Ryckman (1991), _Conditio sine qua non?
+Zuordnung in the Early Epistemologies of Cassirer and Schlick_, Synthese 88(1), pp. 57-95.
+  {#Ryckman91}

-* Moritz Schlick, _Allgemeine Erkenntnislehre_, 1918
+* Moritz Schlick (1918), _Allgemeine Erkenntnislehre_.
+  {#Schlick18}

-* [[Scott Tanona]], _Theory, coordination, and empirical meaning in modern physics_, in Michael Friedman, Mary Domski and Michael Dickson (eds.), _Discourse on a New Method: Reinvigorating the Marriage of History and Philosophy of Science_.
-Open Court (2010)
+* [[Scott Tanona]], _Theory, coordination, and empirical meaning in modern physics_, in Mary Domski and Michael Dickson (eds.), _Discourse on a New Method: Reinvigorating the Marriage of History and Philosophy of Science_.
+Open Court (2010), pp. 423-454.
   {#Tanona10}